DPotoyan/Chem324/ch01/note05.md

 **But which way did the electron go??**

+- The interference pattern would arise only if we consider electrons as waves, which interfere with each other (i.e. constructive and deconstructive interference)
+- When the experiment is carried out many times with only one electron going through the holes at once, we still observe the interference effect.
+- If we try to determine which way the electron traveled, the interference pattern disappears!
+- We will return to resolve this puzzle after establishing the formal theory of quantum mechanics and its postulates.

 :::{figure-md} markdown-fig
 <img src="./images/double_slit1.png" alt="compton" class="bg-primary mb-1" width="400px">

 Expectation of where electrons would fall based on classical vs quantum theories.
 :::

-- The interference pattern would arise only if we consider electrons as waves, which interfere with each other (i.e. constructive and deconstructive interference)
-- When the experiment is carried out many times with only one electron going through the holes at once, we still observe the interference effect.

 :::{figure-md} markdown-fig
 <img src="./images/double_slit2.png" alt="compton" class="bg-primary mb-1" width="300px">